forschungsprojekte-II-ws2223/moodle-mod_jupyter/README.md

 # KIB3 StuPro SS 22

-This Moodle plugins allows integrates Moodle and a Jupyter Notebooks to offer a virtual programming environment.
+This Moodle plugin integrates Jupyter Notebooks to offer a virtual programming environment.

-This plugin connects to a jupyterhub server and authenticates the Moodle users on the jupyterhub-server.
-That way they can access a jupyter-notebook from within Moodle.
+This plugin connects to a JupyterHub server and authenticates the Moodle users on the JupyterHub Server.
+That way they can access a Jupyter notebook from within Moodle.
 Further development includes the options to submit solved notebooks and to distribute notebooks by the teacher top the students.